In the Valley, a festival with no festivity

 “People are demoralised and even Eid has failed to lift their spirits.
 We spent more than R10 lakh on products.
 If we don’t sell, we will have to throw the goods away and that’s why we are open,” said Shafi.

-Outside his shop, Mukammal Wani said he refused to open his salon as a mark of protest.
-In Anantnag, some friends rib Amir Ahmad for his Virat Kohli-esque sideburns.
+Outside his shop, Amir Ahmad and Mukammal Wani were engrossed in conversation.
+Wani said he refused to open his salon as a mark of protest even as some friends rib Ahmad for his Virat Kohli-esque sideburns.
 “That we were kept in the dark about this move has taken away 99% of the enthusiasm for Eid,” said Ahmad, a student at Kashmir University.

 On Eid, tradition dictates that the meat is divided into three portions – one for family, one for friends and relatives, and one for the locality and the poor.
 Not this time.